New Zealand Hammer South Africa By 281 Runs In First Test - UrduPoint

 The tourists were forced to name a depleted tour squad with most first-choice players involved in their domestic Twenty20 competition.

-New Zealand took control with 511 in their first innings and never looked like losing when the tourists -- fielding six debutants -- were dismissed for 162.
+New Zealand took control with 511 in their first innings and never looked like losing when the tourists were dismissed for 162.

 The hosts declared at their overnight 179-4 before play began on Wednesday, leaving South Africa to chase an unrealistic target of 529.